themechanicalguy/DSA-Practise/2-Arrays/Subarray-problems/pattern.md

 # Solving Subarray Problems: Patterns and Approaches

 Subarray problems are common in coding interviews and competitive programming.
 These problems typically ask you to find, count, or manipulate contiguous segments of an array that meet certain conditions.
 Here's a structured approach to solving them:

 ## Common Patterns for Subarray Problems

 ### 1. Sliding Window Technique

+#### When to use:

-**When to use**: When you need to find a subarray with a specific property (sum, length, etc.) and the array has non-negative numbers.
+- When you need to find a subarray with a specific property (`sum, length` etc.) and the **array has non-negative numbers**.
+- Find a subarray or substring that satisfies a specific condition (e.g.,` maximum sum, minimum length, specific sum`).
+- Process a contiguous range of elements in an array or string.
+- Optimize solutions that would otherwise require nested loops (e.g., checking every possible subarray).
+- Solve problems involving constraints like maximum/minimum window size, sum, or frequency of elements.

+#### Common problem types:

+- Maximum/minimum sum of a subarray of size k.
+- Longest/shortest substring with certain properties (e.g., at most k distinct characters).
+- Finding a subarray with a specific sum.
+- Problems involving running sums, averages, or counts over a range.

 **Intuition**: Maintain a window that slides through the array while adjusting its size based on certain conditions.